Adi-02/incident-take-home-test/README.md

 [job-ad]: https://jobs.ashbyhq.com/incident/c6436752-7f35-4936-9cbd-f372f55e4823

-incident.io has an internship programme for student engineers who want to gain work experience over a 3-6 month placement.
+incident.io offers internships, placements, and graduate programmes for student engineers, providing opportunities to gain experience through 3-month, 6-month, 1-year placements, or by joining as a full-time graduate.

 You can apply [here][job-ad] or read about the role below.

-> [!CAUTION]
-> Applications are now closed.
-Will re-open again for Spring 2026 placements around October 2026.

 ## What is the role?